 Could I have come up with such a vast list of habits or explained and illustrated them so well?
 Maybe, maybe not.
 But do I know, recognise and consider all of them in my own successful complaints?
 Yes I most certainly do so if complaining is indeed an art form, just call me Claude!

-If you can’t wait until the end of the giveaway to get cracking on your complaints, then you can order your copy now direct via this link to Helen’s website AND if you enter the code Janey15 at checkout you’ll get a fabulous 15% off!
+If you didn’t win the giveaway then don’t worry, as you can order your copy now direct via this link to Helen’s website AND if you enter the code Janey15 at checkout you’ll get a fabulous 15% off!
 101 Habits of an Effective Complainer is also available on Amazon.* You can also see how excited she was to receive the books in this YouTube video.

 Lots more tips on how to complain simply but effectively are also covered in this blog post.